Conversation with Todor Anastasov

 7 months in the Belene camp

-Todor Anastasov was born on September 23, 1932 in Pleven in the family of an officer of the engineering troops.
-During the events of September 9, 1944, his father had already been promoted to the rank of lieutenant colonel, and later to colonel.
-In 1946, however, he was dismissed without the right to a pension due to conflicts with the political commander of the regiment.
+Todor Anastasov was born on September 23, 1932 in Pleven.
+His father was an officer in the Corps of Engineers.
+At the time of the September 9, 1944, events his father had already been promoted to the rank of lieutenant-colonel, and later he became a colonel.
+In 1946, however, he was fired, with the right to a pension revoked, due to conflicts with the political commander of the regiment.

-In 1948, the family moved to Botevgrad, where Todor continued his high school education in conditions of great poverty.
-He is forced to help with the farm work while his mother teaches foreign languages, and his father, after contracting tuberculosis, works in a local darak before retiring due to illness.
+In 1948 Todor’s family was forcibly resettled to the town of Botevgrad where Todor continued his high school education in conditions of extreme poverty.
+Due to the family’s circumstances he had to help with agricultural work, while his mother taught foreign languages and his father, after developing tuberculosis, worked in a local cotton combing workshop before retiring due to illness.

-In these difficult conditions, the family decided to seek salvation outside Bulgaria.
-In August 1951, they left for the village of Sitovo in the Rhodopes, but due to bad weather and hesitation on the part of their assistant, the escape attempt failed.
+Living in these harsh circumstances, the family decided to seek refuge outside Bulgaria.
+In August 1951 they left for the village of Sitovo in the Rhodope Mountains, but due to bad weather and the hesitation of their guide, their escape attempt failed.

-In November 1951, together with two friends, he made an unsuccessful attempt to escape to Greece, but one of them fell ill and the three returned.
-One of his companions was subsequently arrested, and a search of his quarters found a diary detailing the escape plan.
-Todor was detained for 51 days and subjected to psychological pressure during the investigation.
+In November 1951, together with two friends of his, he made an unsuccessful attempt to escape to Greece, but one of them became ill and the trio walked back.
+One of his companions was later arrested, and during a search in his flat a diary describing their escape plan was discovered.
+Todor was detained for fifty-one days and was subjected to psychological pressure during the investigation.

-He was sent without sentence to the Belene camp for his part in the escape attempt and spent 7 months and 8 days there until the camp was closed after Stalin's death in 1953.
-In the camp he contracted dry pleurisy and met Nikola Daskalov and Yordan Achkov, who remain his friends for life.
+He was sent to the Belene camp without a sentence for his involvement in the escape attempt and spent seven months and eight days there, until the camp was closed following Stalin’s death in 1953.
+He developed dry pleurisy in the camp and befriended Nikola Daskalov and Yordan Achkov, who remained lifelong friends.

 … State security seemed to many people like some mythical monster that can do anything and against which you are completely helpless.
 For many people, that's how things looked.

-After being released from Belene, he managed to graduate in physics in 1960.
-His professional path began as a teacher in Pernik, where he met the former cultural educator from the Belene camp, Again, whose son he taught.
+After his release from Belene, he was able to complete a degree in physics in 1960.
+His professional journey began as a teacher in the town of Pernik where he met the former member of the Cultural Committee of the Belene camp, Agayn, whose son he taught.

-Throughout his life, Todor is haunted by troubles related to his past.
-After teaching, he began working in the laboratory of the Copper Factory in Sofia and in 1963 joined the Institute of Electrical Industry at the BAS thanks to the patronage of Prof. Nikola Belopitov, who knew Todor's father (testified in his defense during the trials against Gen. Zaimov).
-There he managed to become a research assistant – “for mutual benefit“.
-After Belopitov rests, he goes to the Institute of Metal Ceramics.
-While the professor was alive, Todor received opportunities for business trips to Berlin and Moscow.
-After Belopitov's death, however, in 1973 he was refused a business trip to Leipzig.
+Throughout his life Todor was dogged by troubles connected to his past.
+After his time teaching he began working in the laboratory of the Copper Factory in Sofia.
+In 1963, he joined the Institute of Electrical Industry at the Bulgarian Academy of Sciences, thanks to the patronage of Professor Nikola Belopitov, who had known Todor’s father (having testified in his defense during the trials against General Zaimov).
+There, Todor managed to become a research associate—an arrangement of "mutual benefit”.
+After Belopitov passed away, Todor transferred to the Institute for Metal Ceramics.
+While the professor was alive, Todor had opportunities for work-related trips to Berlin and Moscow.
+However, after Belopitov’s death in 1973 Todor was denied a work trip to Leipzig.

-After the fall of the totalitarian regime, Todor Anastasov became the chairman of the Union of the Repressed in Bulgaria.
-He died at the end of December 2023 at the age of 91.
+After the fall of the totalitarian regime, Todor Anastasov became the chairperson of the Union of the Repressed by Communism in Bulgaria.
+He passed away in late December 2023 at the age of 91.

-My investigator told me this: “Look, we have made the laws so that for the same thing we can sentence a person for ten years, for two years, for one year, and we can also let him go.
-It depends on how willing he is to cooperate with us.
+My investigating officer told me this: “Listen, we have created the laws in such a way that for one and the same thing we can sentence someone to ten years, two years, one year, or we may let him go.
+It depends on how willing he is to cooperate with us.”

 With support from